 • Use G&B Organics Worm-Gro as a natural insecticide.
 Make a little room on top of the roots to top dress with a thin layer of worm castings, then a layer of G&B Organics Blue Ribbon Potting Mix and water in.
 This benefits plants by increasing resistance to insects and disease and increases water retention for potted plants.

-• Prune and fertilize overwintered tender plants like hibiscus, gardenia & geranium with G&B Organics High Bloome Fertilizer or Grow More Sea Grow; take outside once night temps are 40 degrees or warmer.
+• Prune and fertilize overwintered tender plants like hibiscus, gardenia & geranium with G&B Organics Bud & Bloom Fertilizer; take outside once night temps are 40° or warmer.

-• Move citrus trees (Meyer’s lemon, etc.) outside when night-time temperatures are above 45 degrees.
+• Move citrus trees (Meyer’s lemon, etc.) outside when night-time temperatures are above 45°.
 Fertilize with G&B Organic Citrus & Fruit Tree Fertilizer.

 • Begin to harden off warm-season transplants, moving them into a shaded area for 14 days and gradually increasing their exposure to direct sun.
-Bring them in at night if the temperatures fall below 40 degrees.
-Once properly hardened, they can be transplanted out in the garden, usually by mid-May.
+Bring them in at night if the temperatures fall below 40°.
+Once properly hardened, they can be transplanted to the garden, usually by mid-May.

 • Spread several inches of G&B Organics Purely Compost or G&B Organics Harvest Supreme on vegetable and herb beds.
 Use as a mulch and/or continue to use as an amendment while you are still planting.
 For increased resistance to pests add a layer of G&B Organics Worm-Gro under the mulch and a handful to every new planting.